How Cold Plunging Reduces Recovery Time For Athletes

 When you step into cold water, your body goes through several physiological changes.
 There is an immediate constriction of blood vessels, a response known as vasoconstriction, which helps to reduce swelling and inflammation in injured tissues or overworked muscles.
 As your body warms up afterward, the blood vessels dilate again, promoting circulation and helping to flush out toxins and metabolic waste from muscles.

-See also Cold Plunge Benefits: From Muscle Repair To Performance
+See also The Benefits Of Cold Plunging For Muscle Repair

 The Role of the Autonomic Nervous System